 ---|---|

-PURPOSE AND CONDITIONS | Reward skills, experience and responsibility |
+PURPOSE AND CONDITIONS | FIXED REMUNERATION |

-CRITERIA AND PARAMETERS | CEO: Fixed remuneration of €1,600,000, equal to that in the 2020-2023 term in relation to responsibilities and powers assigned and the continuation of the employment relationship.
-MSRs: Fixed remuneration is based on the role assigned, potentially adjusted to median market remuneration level. |
+CRITERIA AND PARAMETERS | CEO: fixed remuneration of €1,600,000, equal to that for the 2020-2023 term in relation to responsibilities and powers assigned and the continuation of the employment relationship.
+MSRs: fixed remuneration is based on the role assigned, potentially adjusted to median market remuneration level |

 SHORT-TERM INCENTIVE PLAN | |